UN says 16 local staff detained in Ethiopia | DW | 09.11.2021

 The central government and members of the Tigray People's Liberation Front (TPLF) have been engaged in armed conflict for the past year, with fighting intensifying in recent weeks.

-The Ethiopian government put a state of emergency in place on November 2 as rebels from the country's northern Tigray region continue to threaten advancing to the capital.
+The Ethiopian government put a state of six-month nationwide emergency in place on November 2 as rebels from the country's northern Tigray region continue to threaten advancing to the capital.

 The state of emergency allows government forces to arrest at will anyone suspected of supporting terrorist organizations — the government of Prime Minister Ahmed Abiy has declared the TPLF a terrorist organization.